huggingface/diffusers/docs/source/en/tutorials/autopipeline.md

 # AutoPipeline

-🤗 Diffusers is able to complete many different tasks, and you can often reuse the same pretrained weights for text-to-image, image-to-image, and inpainting.
+🤗 Diffusers is able to complete many different tasks, and you can often reuse the same pretrained weights for multiple tasks such as text-to-image, image-to-image, and inpainting.
 If you're new to the library and diffusion models though, it may be difficult to know which pipeline to use for a task.
 For example, if you're using the [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) checkpoint for text-to-image, you might not know that you could also use it for image-to-image and inpainting by loading the checkpoint with the [`StableDiffusionImg2ImgPipeline`] and [`StableDiffusionInpaintPipeline`] classes respectively.

 The `AutoPipeline` class is designed to simplify the variety of pipelines in 🤗 Diffusers.
 It is a generic, *task-first* pipeline that lets you focus on the task.
 The `AutoPipeline` automatically detects the correct pipeline class to use, which makes it easier to load a checkpoint for a task without knowing the specific pipeline class name.